Droplet: Decentralized Authorization and Access Control for Encrypted Data Streams: 's Overview

 \fakeparagraph{Assumptions.} In \oursystem, we make the following assumptions.
-We assume the storage nodes to be honest-but-curious, such that they follow the protocol correctly.
-This is a valid assumption, since the storage node could face financial (and potentially legal) consequences upon detection of misbehavior.
-We assume the adversaries to be subject to the standard cryptographic hardness and the underlying blockchain to be secure,~i.e., similar to previous work~\cite{Blockstack, catena, MPC-Bitcoin, fairBitcoin}, we assume transactions are immutable after a confirmation period and the blockchain network to be reliable.
-We assume users store their keys securely and that key recovery techniques are deployed (we discuss in \rsec{discussion} potential recovery techniques, such as Shamir's secret sharing).
-We assume data producers to report correct data and to perform data serialization including encryption correctly.
-We assume there is a financial agreement between the storage provider and data owner to provide persistent storage which can be facilitated through the cryptocurrency feature of the underlying blockchain.
+We assume the storage nodes to be available.
+This is a valid assumption since storage nodes can face financial (and potentially legal) consequences upon detection of misbehavior. \oursystem guarantees data confidentiality even if malicious storage nodes hand over data illegitimately, as data is end-to-end encrypted.
+We assume the adversaries to be subject to the standard cryptographic hardness and the underlying blockchain to be secure,~i.e., similar to previous work~\cite{Blockstack, catena, MPC-Bitcoin, fairBitcoin}, we assume transactions are \blue{append-only, ordered, and immutable after a confirmation period and the blockchain to be highly available.} We assume users store their keys securely and that key recovery techniques are deployed (we discuss in \rsec{discussion} potential recovery techniques, such as Shamir's secret sharing).
+We assume data producers to report correct data and to perform data serialization and encryption correctly.
+We assume there is a financial agreement between the storage provider and data owner to provide persistent storage, which can \shorten{optionally}also be facilitated through the cryptocurrency feature of the underlying blockchain.